 But unlike the thief on the cross we are not moments away from death (Hopefully!) so that leaves us with this verse.
 “Work while it is yet day, for the night is coming when men will work no more!”

 Do you want to hear it from Luther?
 “For all which it is my duty to thank and praise, serve and obey Him.
 This is most certainly true!”
 Amen!

-Note from the Peace Doctor: If you're looking for peace for yourself, be sure to visit our home page before you go.
-The Internet certainly is full with content about every imaginable subject.
-Above is a post we expect will be of interest for peace lovers and those who follow peace news.
+Note from the Peace Doctor: If you're interested in peace for yourself, be sure to drop by our home page before leaving us.
+The Internet without a doubt is plentiful with information about every kind of field.
+The foregoing is an article we hope will be interesting for peace lovers and those who like to read peace news.